-Great Horned Owls: The Greatest Hunters
+Great Horned Owl: The Greatest Nocturnal Hunter

 If there’s a nesting owl in your neighborhood, there’s a good chance it’s a great horned owl.
 Get an up-close look at these fierce birds of prey.